OrderLab/OKLib/README.md

 ```
 ### 5. Execute tests and generate traces (~1 min)

-> :warning: WARNING: Before you execute this step, be aware that the automation scripts in Oathkeeper applies clean operations to the target system repo, such as `git reset --hard ` and `git rm --cached -r .`.
+> :warning: WARNING: Before you execute this step, be aware that the automation scripts in OKLib applies clean operations to the target system repo, such as `git reset --hard ` and `git rm --cached -r .`.
 This is to ensure the repo is clean when switching between versions.

 For example, to generate traces from [ZOOKEEPER-1208](https://issues.apache.org/jira/browse/ZOOKEEPER-1208).
 Run following commands under OathKeeper root: